tulamelkii/otus/README.md

 ![image](https://github.com/tulamelkii/otus/assets/130311206/82bc1d27-2460-444f-b171-abab798267ed)

-target this is tasks: learn to creatre for iptables rules
+target this is task: learn to creatre for iptables rules

 1)create knock connect

-2) forward local port 80 to 8080
+2)forward local port 80 to 8080

 3)see this site  nginx localhost